LeDaffy/rust-globals/README.md

 # rust-globals

 A crate for working with global variables in rust.
-Provides an attribute macro `#[unsafe_global]` applied to global variable declartions:
+Provides an attribute macro `#[unchecked_global]` and `#[checked_global]` which can be applied to global variable declartions.
+Checked globals are checked at run time to ensure the value was initialized.
+Unchecked globals have no checking for initiailation.

+### Examples

 ```rust